iFork/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 The array [find](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find) method is used to find the note we want to modify, and we then assign it to the _note_ variable.

-After this we create a <i>new object</i> that is an exact copy of the old note, apart from the important property.
+After this we create a *new object* that is an exact copy of the old note, apart from the important property.

 The code for creating the new object that uses the [object spread](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) syntax may seem a bit strange: